 And now you're caught up.

-A lot of Knots Landing seasons 6 through 12 plotlines are worth forgetting, but as many as the various headwriters got wrong (and there were a string of them: Gary being duped into funding an underground spy network; Val's second husband being blackmailed into murdering Greg; an entire story-line for the show's younger characters, set in a Mexican village; Val developing a "brain virus" and stir-frying her kids' hermit crabs -- not to mention those times Karen was shot and kidnapped), they typically got just as many plotlines right -- so you forgave them.
-And the actors remained consistent and strong, with the phenomenal William Devane creating a far more complex character in the self-loathing Gregory Sumner than ever appeared in any of the other '80s primetime soaps.
+A lot of the plotlines from Knots Landing Seasons 6 through 12 are worth forgetting, but as many as the various headwriters got wrong (and there were a string of them: Gary being duped into funding an underground spy network; Val's second husband being blackmailed into murdering Greg; an entire story-line for the show's younger characters, set in a Mexican village; Val developing a "brain virus" and stir-frying her kids' hermit crabs), they typically got just as many plotlines right -- so you forgave them.
+And the actors remained consistent and strong, with the phenomenal William Devane creating a far more complex character in the tortured Gregory Sumner than ever appeared in any of the other '80s primetime soaps.
 For much of that time, despite its plotting gaffes, Knots was undeniably entertaining.

-And then something awful happened: headwriters Bernard Lechowick and Lynn Marie Latham, who had been overseeing the story-lines (erratically, but efficiently) for five years, left to create an ABC period soap called Homefront, and took with them the other two Knots writers, James Stanley and Dianne Messina.
+And then something awful happened: headwriters Bernard Lechowick and Lynn Marie Latham, who had been overseeing the story-lines (erratically, but efficiently) for five years, left to create the ABC period soap Homefront, and took with them the other two staff writers, James Stanley and Dianne Messina.
 Knots creator David Jacobs, still locked in an uphill ratings fight with L.A.
 Law, decided to hire an old Steven Bochco scribe, John Romano, to take over the reins for Season 13.
 And in just a few weeks, Romano and his team of new writers managed to destroy the show.
-They showed such a baffling lack of understanding of the series that the characters became unrecognizable; it was the first time in my (then) 25+ years of TV viewing that I realized how little control actors have over their characters: that if the lines are just plain wrong, if the plots are incongruous, then the characters -- no matter how long they've been on the air -- disappear, and the actors cannot find them.
-Romano and company made every possible mistake: the women were subordinated to the men (a strategy that never worked on Knots), the characters were reduced to stock heroes and villains, compelling rivalries were dissolved without explanation, and new characters were miserably conceived and cast.
+They showed such a baffling lack of understanding of the series that the core characters became unrecognizable; it was the first time in my (then) 25+ years of TV viewing that I realized how little control the actors have: not over the writers, but over their own ability to portray their characters effectively.
+If the lines are inappropriate, if the plots are incongruous, then the characters -- no matter how long they've been on the air -- disappear, and the actors (however experienced) cannot find them.
+Romano and company made every possible mistake: the women were subordinated to the men (a strategy that never worked on Knots), the plots were unlikely in the extreme, compelling rivalries were dissolved without explanation, and new characters were miserably conceived and cast.

-After fifteen grueling episodes, creator David Jacobs called it quits.
-He shut down production, sacked Romano, and hired back Ann Marcus (who hadn't been with the show in ten years) with a simple request: save us.
+After fifteen grueling episodes, Jacobs called it quits.
+He shut down production, sacked Romano, and hired back Ann Marcus (after a decade away) with a simple request: save us.

 And she did.